Anna Kunz: Echolocation and Flood Tide

-In her new Echolocation prints, as in the previous Flood Tide monotypes (published by Manneken Press in 2021), Kunz again draws inspiration from the ocean; its hypnotic, rhythmic, cyclical movements and its sense of mystery.
-Kunz has referred to the ocean as “the most abstract space in nature”.
-These new works are titled after the physiological process known as echolocation, used by marine mammals and bats as an extension of sight to maneuver in space and identify objects.
-Kunz creates a visual equivalency between animals’ use of echoing sound as a means to navigate and locate, and her own use of vibrational hues as a way to compose, lead the viewer’s eye into unfamiliar relationships, and to materialize the unknown.
+In her new Echolocation prints—like the earlier Flood Tide monotypes published by Manneken Press in 2021—Anna Kunz again turns to the ocean for inspiration: its hypnotic rhythms, cyclical movements, and pervasive sense of mystery.
+Kunz has described the ocean as “the most abstract space in nature.”
+The title Echolocation refers to the physiological process used by marine mammals and bats as an extension of sight, enabling them to move through space and identify objects.
+Kunz draws a visual parallel between this sonic navigation and her own use of vibrational color to compose, guide the viewer’s eye into unfamiliar relationships, and give form to the intangible.

-Anna Kunz is a Chicago-based artist whose work encompasses painting, sculpture and installation.
-Grounded in a rigorous generative process, Kunz collapses hierarchies between media and sensory experiences, often using painted and dyed fabrics that function like nets to capture and manipulate light and color to create immersive environments.
-Her work is a testament to the continued possibilities for painting to create a space of contemplation, unification and joy.
-Kunz has also collaborated with architects, musicians and dancers to create spaces for dance and theatrical productions, including Merce Cunningham Dance Company, The Performance Collective and Industry of the Ordinary.
+Anna Kunz is a Chicago-based artist whose work spans painting, sculpture, and installation.
+Rooted in a rigorous generative process, her practice dissolves hierarchies between media and sensory experience.
+Kunz often employs painted and dyed fabrics that function like nets, capturing and modulating light and color to create immersive, participatory environments.
+Her work affirms the enduring capacity of painting to offer spaces of contemplation, unity, and joy.
+She has also collaborated with architects, musicians, and dancers—including Merce Cunningham Dance Company, The Performance Collective, and Industry of the Ordinary—to develop environments for dance and theatrical productions.

 “My work is primarily composed through color and it’s contingency on light, time, space, and perspective.
 The colors become bodies leaning into, and supporting each other, the edges of the forms and boundaries are dissolved, building a 'compassionate geometry'.
 I hope to make immersive experiences that collapse the distance between viewer and artwork.
 The paintings and monotypes are created in a very active, and physical way, I hope they activate the spaces where they are installed.
 The color is positioned to move and breathe in a surrounding, static space.”